 While beans bags don’t look enticing, after a 10-hour Monday shift nothing sounds better than getting high, ordering takeout and sitting in a large, stress-eating pillow.
 Bean bags are rollable balls of comfort that easily occupy an unused corner in an apartment.
 In fact, one of the most coveted spots during the PAX convention is the field of beans bags in the handheld lounge.
-Gamers trade Pokemon there for hours or take a quick nap before going back to the show floor.
-Gamers definitely know how to be comfortable for those hours worth of video gaming and stoners could definitely take a few notes.
+Gamers trade Pokemon there for hours or take a quick nap before going back to the show floor, and gamers definitely know how to be comfortable.
+They invest in the best gaming chairs in Australia, so they are comfortable during those long gaming sessions; stoners could definitely take a few notes.

 Massage Chair Pad or Heating Pad: